schloerke/chrome-devtools-protocol-screenshot-bug/README.md

 ## Expected behavior

-Current believe: A resize event should **never be triggered** if the viewport is not changing size.
+Current belief: A resize event should **never be triggered** if the viewport is not changing size.

 Even when the 1x1 window event is not produced, a resize event is still triggered when capturing a screenshot even though the viewport does not change size.